tiby312/broccoli-project/report/src/ch10-api-design.md

 This is hard for the user not to do since they only have read-only reference to self, but still possible using RefCell or Mutex.
 If the user violates this, then despite two query rectangles being mutually exclusive, the same bot might be in both.
 So at the cost of making HasAabb unsafe, we can make the MultiRect Api not unsafe.

-### Forbidding the user from violating the invariants of the tree statically

-We have an interesting problem with our tree.
-We want the user to be able to mutate the elements directly in the tree, but we also do not want to let them mutate the aabb's of each of the elements of the tree.
-Doing so would mean we'd need to re-construct the tree.

-So when iterating over the tree, we can't return `&mut T`.
-So to get around that, there is `PMut<T>` that wraps around a `&mut T` and hides it but does exposes the `Aabb` and `HasInner` interfaces.

-So that makes the user unable to get a `&mut T`, but even if we just give the user a `&mut [PMut<T>]` where is another problem.
-The user could swap two node's slices around.
-So to get around that we use `PMut<[T]>` and `PMutIter<T>`.

-But there is still another problem, we can't return a `&mut Node` either.
-Because then the user could swap the entire node between two nodes in the tree.
-So to get around that we have a `PMut<Node>` that wraps around a `&mut Node`.

-So that's alot of work, but now the user is physically unable to violate the invariants of the tree at compile time and at the same time we do not have a level of indirection.